Chalice has been serving children and seniors in Tanzania since 1998 in two sites in rural communities.

-- Nutrition & Agriculture – Our partners implement school feeding programs to ensure that children have a balanced and nutritious meal daily.
-They also work with parents to become more agriculturally productive with their available local resources and improve their agri-businesses.
+- Nutrition & Agriculture - Our partners implement school feeding programs to ensure that children have a balanced and nutritious meal daily.
+They also work with parents so that they can become more agriculturally productive with their available local resources and improve their agri-businesses.

 - Skills Development & Retention - Capacity-building with youth and adults to increase the local workforce of skilled and educated workers and decrease rates of unemployment and the tide of out-migration.

 Our sites in Tanzania:

 Mbinga - Chalice partnered with the Vincentian Fathers from India in one of the most remote parishes of Mbinga Diocese in 1998.
 Fr.
 Binoy Puthussery oversees the sponsorship program for both children and seniors in eight locations across the southwestern region.
 Chalice also runs a school program in several schools in Thonakkura.